Flying Across the Country in a Small Plane in VR.

 Fine Tune Start Location

 Zoom in on the map to be more specific on start location.
 If you choose a random place that is not an airport you will start in the air over that point.
-You can choose the runway and you will be all started and ready to take off.
+You can choose the runway, and you will be all started and ready to take off.
 Choose the pan or parking area and you will be in an aircraft with all systems off generally.

 Start up & Departure.

 OK, select your aircraft and choose FLY.
 You will find yourself in your aircraft either engine running on the runway or on the pan cold and dark (engine off) depending on where you chose to start.
-Hit the communications menu and request either startup if your on the pan or take off clearance.
+Hit the communications menu and request either startup if you’re on the pan or take off clearance.
 Get your aircraft started up then all your systems.
 Check your flight plan is on your map display.

 Taxiing to the runway you should check your engine temperatures are up to operating temps.
 Before you take off.
 It’s also important that you check your ignition system called magnetos.

-Pre Take Off – Magneto -Trim.
+Pre-Take Off – Magneto -Trim.

-If your in a Cessna 172 set the brakes and run up the engine to 1700 rpm.
+If you’re in a Cessna 172 set the brakes and run up the engine to 1700 rpm.
 On the dash you will see the start key.
 It will be set on both.
 This means that it’s using both the magnetos.
 Turn it to left and there will be a 50 rpm drop in rpm normally.
 This is good.
 Turn back to both and the rpm should return to normal.
 Next turn to right and see the same thing happens.

 If you select left and the engine stops that magneto is bad.
 Head back to maintenance for a repair.